-I’ve been to almost 100 wineries in my life, and I’ve worn some amazing pieces while wine tasting.
+I’ve been to over 100 wineries in my life, and I’ve worn some amazing pieces while wine tasting.
 But, I’ve also worn totally impractical things as well.
 Today, I’m sharing some tips and tricks on what to wear to a winery!

 Flat Boots Are Your Friend

 You’re going to be doing a lot of walking outdoors when you go to wineries.
 You’ll likely find yourself walking on gravel, dirt roads, uneven fields, heck, maybe you might even have to walk up a mountain.

 I’d recommend leaving the heels at home.
 Heck, even a kitten heel will drive you crazy at a vineyard!
 I love wearing my Yale Boot underneath my dresses — I bought this right before my California road trip last year, and they’ve held up well.
 They’re super comfortable, sleek, and I can walk for miles in these shoes!

 A skintight sweater dress in the fall might sound good in theory, but it’s not the most practical outfit option.
 For one, you’re likely going to be sitting either at a picnic table or on the ground when you visit a winery, so you want something that you can easily stand up/sit down in.
 A flowy maxi or midi dress has always been a solid bet for me because it’s stylish yet ideal for any situation!

 Layer Up for your Winery Trip

 Depending on where you might be going wine tasting, it might be a good idea to bring some layers.
 The higher the elevation the winery is, the colder the temps will be.
 It might feel pretty warm in the valley, but once you head up a mountain, it might get a bit brisk!